|

 regulations do not allow us to own motor bikes.
 However,

-through my network of Vietnamese friends I have access to
+through our network of Vietnamese friends we have access to

-privately owned Japanese make bikes of between 400 - 750cc.
+privately owned Japanese make bikes of between 400 - 750cc whilst in Bali we have access to Yamaha 150cc and Kawasaki 200cc bikes.

 Q What are the support